terraform-ibm-modules/terraform-ibm-satellite/examples/satellite-vmware/README.md

 dhcp_network_name     | The name of the network pre-configured for the environment         | my-network |
 vdc_edge_gateway_name | The name of the edge network configured in the environment.
 This may not be needed in all applications, but if provided, firewall rules and NAT setup will take place | edge-dal10-12345678 |

-Other input information can be found in variables.tf TODO: link this
+Other input information can be found in [variables.tf](variables.tf).

 ## Networking configuration
 This section details what is needed in a [VMware Solutions Shared environment on IBM Cloud](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview) environment.
 [The Satellite documentation](https://cloud.ibm.com/docs/satellite?topic=satellite-getting-started), can be consulted for more details about what is generally needed.